MAIF/otoroshi/manual/src/main/paradox/usage/2-services.md

 ### Custom error templates

-finally, you can define custom error templates that will be displayed when an error occurs when Otoroshi try to reach the target or when Otoroshi itself has an error.
-You can also define custom template for maintenance and service page
+Finally, you can define custom error templates that will be displayed when an error occurs when Otoroshi try to reach the target or when Otoroshi itself has an error.
+You can also define custom templates for maintenance and service pages.